reynardian/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * At least one of the optional fields must be provided.
 * If a prefix is provided, then it must not be empty (e.g., `find n/` will result in an error).
-* Use the list command to return to the full list after using find.
+* Use the `list` command to return to the full list after using find.

 Examples:
 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
 * `find alex david n/john` returns `Alex Yeoh`, `David Li`, and `John Doe`
-* `find n/Jacob pn/Madison` returns students whose name contains `Jacob` or whose parent name contains `Madison`
+* `find n/Jacob pn/Madison` returns students whose name contains `Jacob` and students whose parent's name contains `Madison`
   ![result for 'find alex david'](images/findAlexDavidResult.png)
-* `find n/Alice pn/Tan a/12` returns all students named `Alice`, or students whose parent's name contains `Tan`, or students who are exactly 12 years old.
+* `find n/Alice pn/Tan a/12` returns all students named `Alice`, and students whose parent's name contains `Tan`, and students who are exactly 12 years old.

 ### Deleting a student : `delete`